IntensiveCoLearning/english_2nd/183Aaros&AuryxMoen.md

 - 请假

 ### 2024.10.22
-- 听写；原视频： "he Downfall of Vietnam’s Real Estate Queen" （2:00 ~ 3:00）, Bloomber; https://www.bloomberg.com/news/videos/2024-10-17/the-downfall-of-vietnam-s-real-estate-queen?srnd=homepage-uk; Also in Youtube: https://www.youtube.com/watch?v=fKrXheAINcU
+- 听写；原视频： "he Downfall of Vietnam’s Real Estate Queen" （2:00 ~ 3:00）, Bloomber; https://www.bloomberg.com/news/videos/2024-10-17/the-downfall-of-vietnam-s-real-estate-queen?srnd=homepage-uk; Also available in Youtube: https://www.youtube.com/watch?v=fKrXheAINcU
   - Dictation: VTP rapidly become one of the Vietnam's premium real estate companies.
 Over the years, VTP build *built* up an impressive real estate portfolio, including office buildings, hotels, and restaurants.
 But Lan's empire didn't stop there.
 By 2011, she *had* become a well-known businesswoman in Ho Chi Minh city, and was the driving force behind a merger of 3 struggling banks into Sigon *Saigon* Commercial Bank, or SCB.
 Vitnamese law bans for individuals for *from* owning over 5 percent of shares of the *in* bank.
 But prosicuter(?) *prosecutors* say Lan has end *ended* up owning over 90% of SCB.
-According to the court judgement, Lan's VTP created a network for more than a thousands businesses which they used to secure loan deals and register for collateral to withdraw money from Saigon Commercial Bank (2:55/9:07)
+According to the court judgement, Lan's VTP created a network for more than a thousands businesses which they used to secure loan deals and register for collateral to withdraw money from Saigon Commercial Bank (2:55/9:07).

  - fix：prosecutors 监察官/公诉人; Saigon 西贡;

+### 2024.10.23
+- 听写；原视频： "he Downfall of Vietnam’s Real Estate Queen" （3:00 ~ 4:00）, Bloomber; https://www.bloomberg.com/news/videos/2024-10-17/the-downfall-of-vietnam-s-real-estate-queen?srnd=homepage-uk; Also available in Youtube: https://www.youtube.com/watch?v=fKrXheAINcU
+  - Dictation: Onece loans were approved, they were either directly transferred to the bank accounts of the ghost companies, or directly picked up in cash.
+All of these *this* was unfolding during Vietnam economic woll(?) *boom*.
+Through *an* export led model, Vietnam created one of the fastest growing economies in the region for2 decades.
+The number of millionaiers in Vietnam nearly doubled in the past decade, but the rapid accumilation *accumulation* of wealth also created challenges for the government.
+Alongside the economic arrival *revival*, a cultural graph *of graft* has also developed.
+The anti corruption campaign has began more than a decade ago, but whenas *it was* after the re-election of Wen Phutong(?) *Nguyen Phu Trong* , as general secretary, after 12th party congress after *in* 2016, they *that it* really moved up a gear.
+The late Communist Party chef, like in *likened* the campaign to a blazing furnance mean that everyone link to corruption, putting governance officials and business excecutives, would be in golfed *engulfed* in this *its* heat (3:59/9:07)

+ - fix：graft 移花接木/贪污; accumulation 积攒; Nguyen Phu Trong 阮富仲，越南政治人物，生前為「四柱」之首，2011年至2024年出任越南共產黨中央委員會總書記、中央軍事委員會書記，生前是越南最高領導人及軍事武裝力量統領人。; moved up a gear 升级; likened 比喻; blazing furnance 炙热之炉; engulfed 被吞没；

 <!-- Content_END -->